Estadísticas y récords

 - Lone pre-UFC loss to UFC contender Liz Carmouche via TKO in September of 2010

-- Has won 16 of her last 18 and nine in a row
+- Has won 16 of her last 10 and nine of her last 11

 - Last pre-UFC win was over veteran Jan Finney in February of 2015